Wordpress

 Firstly, hackers probe WordPress websites for the presence of the Ultimate Member plugin.

-When they find it, they use the vulnerability to upload a fake photo, that is normally an image record with added PHP code.
+When they find it, they use the vulnerability to upload a fake photo, normally an image record with added PHP code.
 This faux image ends up in a random searching subdirectory inside wp-content

 Files that comprise <head> tags and have “head” in their names.
 Usually, this consists of the header.
 Personal home page documents

 Every few days, hackers return and reuse them.
-Personal home page backdoor (or upload a brand new one) to reinfect websites with a brand new revision of the malicious code.
-Because of the bad high-quality of the injector, you may discover distinct versions of the malware sitting within the identical file.
+Personal home page backdoor (or upload a brand new one) to reinfect websites with a new revision of the malicious code.
+Because of the bad quality of the injector, you may discover distinct versions of the malware sitting within the identical file.

 Cross-Site Infections